slalom-saa/fit-stacks/documents/EndPoint.md

     }
 }
 ```
-Now let's break this down a bit.
+Now let's break this down.
 ```csharp
 class AddProduct
 ```
-This should be the name of the use case.
-If there are multiple versions, then append _v2 to the name for version two, etc.
+This should be the name of the use case and service contract.
+If there are multiple versions, then append _v2 to the name for version two.
+Example here is AddProduct_v2.
 ```csharp
 EndPoint<AddProductCommand, string>
 ```
 The first type argument is the command and the second is the return.
+There are other ways to do this, but this is optimal for discovery documents, code analysis and testing.
 ```csharp
 /// <summary>
 /// Adds a product to the product catalog so that a user can search for it and it can be added to a cart, purchased and/or shipped.